 Pharmacokinetic analysis:

-Area under the curve 0-72 hours (AUC0-72), maximum concentration (Cmax), concentration at 72h post-dose (C72), time to maximum concentration (Tmax), and half-life in plasma, saliva and genital tract (RF, RT and UF for males and VF, VT and RF for females) were determined utilising the sparse sampling option of WinNonlin Phoenix (version 6.1; Pharsight Corporation, Mountain View, ), calculating mean parameter values and standard errors (SE; for AUC0-72 and Cmax only) by naïve pooling.
+Area under the curve 0-72 hours (AUC0-72), maximum concentration (Cmax), concentration at 72h post-dose (C72), time to maximum concentration (Tmax), and half-life in plasma, saliva and genital tract (RF, RT and UF for males and VF, VT and RF for females) were determined utilising the sparse sampling option of WinNonlin Phoenix (version 6.1; Pharsight Corporation, Mountain View, ), calculating mean parameter values and 95% confidence intervals (95%CI; for AUC0-72 and Cmax only) by naïve pooling.
 Compartment-to-plasma ratios (parameterCOMP/parameterPlasma) were derived.
-Concentrations below the assay LLQ were expressed as LLQ/2.
-Concentrations in plasma were compared to the maraviroc protein-binding adjusted (PA) IC90 of 2ng/mL (Pl-IC90).
-Due to differential maraviroc protein binding between plasma and genital tract15, the unadjusted in vitro IC90 of 0.50ng/mL (un-IC90) was used for comparisons in other compartments.
+Concentrations below the assay limit of quantification (LLQ) were expressed as LLQ/2.
+Due to differential maraviroc protein binding between plasma and genital tract15, the unadjusted in vitro IC90 of 0.50ng/mL (un-IC90) was used for comparisons in all compartments.

 Differences in maraviroc AUC0-72 and Cmax between males and females for plasma, saliva and RF were evaluated using a pairwise z-test.
 Similarly, differences in maraviroc plasma AUC0-72 and Cmax compared to other compartments were assessed for males and females separately but with a Bonferroni correction for multiple comparisons.